-Her education experience includes a three year college/university teaching assignment in East Africa and several years as a nursing faculty in the United States, most recently at New Mexico State University.
+Special Interest and Research: Dr. Burkhart has a professional background that includes work experience and expertise in psychiatric nursing, counseling, nursing and health care administration, staff development, and education.
+Her experience as an educator includes a three year college/university teaching assignment in East Africa and several years as a nursing faculty in the United States, most recently at New Mexico State University (NMSU).
 Ruth holds professional licensures as a Registered Nurse, Board Certified Psychiatric/Mental Health Nurse, and as Licensed Professional Clinical Counselor.